Dominican Sisters of Peace Project Page

 To learn more about tribal resistance to U.S. empire in the Old Northwest:

-For an Indigenous perspective on erasure:
+For an Indigenous perspective on colonial erasure:

 Read Jean M. O’Brien, Firsting and Lasting: Writing Indians Out of Existence in New England (University of Minnesota Press, 2010)